-Our regular sessions are every Sunday 10-2.
+Our regular sessions are back!
+As of July 5th, every Sunday 10-2.
 No need to book, just come and join in.
 Please wear sturdy footwear and bring your own gloves (if you have any) and a mask.

 Our CV 19 precautions